timescale/docs/timescaledb/timescaledb-license-comparison.md

 ### TimescaleDB Open Source vs TimescaleDB Community

 There are two versions of TimescaleDB available:

-TimescaleDB Open Source it’s the version of TimescaleDB that is available under the [Apache 2.0 license](https://github.com/timescale/timescaledb/blob/master/LICENSE-APACHE).
+### TimescaleDB Open Source (Apache 2.0)
+This is the version of TimescaleDB that is available under the [Apache 2.0 license](https://github.com/timescale/timescaledb/blob/master/LICENSE-APACHE).
 This is a classic open source license, meaning that it is completely unrestricted - anyone can take this code and offer it as-a-service, i.e. selling this product in the cloud.

-### TimescaleDB Open Source (Apache 2.0)

 - _Can I install TimescaleDB Open Source in my own premises and run it for free?_ Yes.
 - _Can I sell TimescaleDB Open Source as a service, even if I’m not the main contributor?_ Yes.